ENS.2009.1 | 21′

 In the Realms of the Unreal

-- The Blengiglomenean Lance!
+IV.
+The Blengiglomenean Lance!

-- Volume 8: Walter Starring descends into the craters.
+V. Volume 8: Walter Starring descends into the craters.
 After the cataclysmic destruction of Abieann, June 1, 1913.

-- Predictions and Threats
+VI.
+Predictions and Threats

-- At McCalls Run. hands of fire
+VII.
+At McCalls Run.
+Hands of fire

 Henry Darger was a janitor and lived alone.
 But when he moved to a nursing home in the last year of his life his landlord cleaned out his apartment and found amazing things.
 He found a fifteen-thousand page novel and its ten-thousand page sequel, not to mention a five thousand page autobiography that is mostly about a tornado.
 And he found art: the extraordinary eight or ten foot-long paintings filled with hallucinatory visions of nature and war and little girls with penises tied to trees that have become Darger’s legacy.
 A quintessential outsider artist, creating his work not for public consumption but to satisfy some inner compulsion, his work possesses a striking vibrancy and inherent weirdness whose untutored naïvete and fervent Christian faith finds uneasy accommodation with an incessant darkness and violence.

-It is hard to overstate the weird intensity of his work and the fascination it inspires, and since I first saw an exhibition years ago at the American Museum of Folk Art I intended to make a work about this singular figure.
+It is hard to overstate the weird intensity of his work and the fascination it inspires, and since I first saw an exhibition years ago at late, lamented American Museum of Folk Art on 53rd street.
+I intended to make a work about this singular figure.
 I am not the first to do so, and this is not even my first Darger work—John Ashbery wrote a characteristic book-length poem entitled Girls on the Run, portions of which I set in an eponymous composition—but I wanted to make an instrumental piece in response to the various aspects of his oeuvre, both written and pictorial.
 In particular I relied on John M. MacGregor’s excellent study In the Realms of the Unreal, whose close reading and psychological speculations allowed a better look at this strange and reclusive man.

-My twenty-minute composition attempts to simultaneously evoke the childish sweetness, bleak devastation, and total insanity that coexist in Darger’s world.
-Written for three trumpets, three pianos, and three string quartets deployed across the stage in three equal groups, this work is intensely structured, following a symmetrical harmonic story-line through a series of constantly reiterated and combining variations of a handful of basic motives.
+My twenty-minute composition attempts to simultaneously evoke the childish sweetness, bleak devastation, and mental instability that coexist in Darger’s world.
+Written for three trumpets, three pianos, and three string quartets deployed across the stage in three equal groups, this work is intensely structured, following a symmetrical harmonic storyline through a series of constantly reiterated and combining variations of a handful of basic motives.
 Additionally, the piece moves physically across the performing space from left to right as if reading a book or viewing a painting, with its point of greatest saturation in the center as one steps back to view the work in its entirety.